Cuimhnigh

 For a bar at midnight on St. Paddy’s Day, the scene is pretty tame.
 A couple skinny guys in leather jackets circle a pool table near the door, a short row of black tables sit sticky and abandoned behind them, and at the back a short queue of couples wait for drinks.
 The bartender is grim but friendly, and our discussion over what beer to order is helped along by a slumped leather jacket to my left who mutters angrily about each brew on tap while staring rheumily at his shoes.
 I order, we sit, and at just the right moment a flimsy basket of tater tots makes its way to the table.

 Four hours later the pool game is over, the bar’s getting wiped down, and we’ve asked for the check.
-As he’s pulling out his credit card, D discovers a scrap of white paper in his wallet and exclaims “oh!
+As he’s pulling out his credit card, David discovers a scrap of white paper in his wallet and exclaims “oh!
 I forgot!” before sliding it across the table.
-“J says hi.”
-D just got back from a week in Berlin, which is where J is going to medical school.
+"J says hi."
+David just got back from a week in Berlin, which is where J is going to medical school.
 I pull the paper towards me and turn it over.
 In fact, Berlin is where I last saw J, a little over five years ago.
 It was a strange moment, a brief hug on the train turnstile after an all-night house party on the outskirts of town.
 The paper is thin, waxy.
-I remember sitting on the train, watching the city at sunrise through a thick band of graffiti and feeling enormously sad but not sure why.
+I remember sitting on the train after that hug, watching the city at sunrise through a thick band of graffiti and feeling enormously sad but not sure why.

-Earlier that trip, we had sat in J's parent’s kitchen, drinking tea, listening to her recount how she met her boyfriend in Alaska; how she’d watched him unload fish, shirtless and covered in oil; how she’d swooned a little.
-I pick up the scrap of paper.
+Earlier that trip, we had all sat in J's parent’s kitchen, drinking tea, listening to her recount how she met her boyfriend in Alaska; how she’d watched him unload fish, shirtless and covered in oil; how she’d swooned a little.
+I pick the scrap of paper off the bar table.
 It’s small - about the size of a receipt - and across the top JEVER is printed in bold type.
-The note is short and signed with a scribble.
+The note is a short hello signed with a scribble.
 Other memories bubble up.
-That first brunch, when she and D had their thing.
+That first brunch, when she and David had their thing.
 Or going to the life drawing class that she was proctoring on the fourth floor of a building at Columbia.
-I even remember the long white room and the cluster of old wooden easels that had been pushed back to the windows.
+I remember the long white room and the cluster of old wooden easels that had been pushed back to the windows.
 Or the email that arrived when L and I were in Quito, just a few days before Thanksgiving.
 I remember reading about Alaska in a hammock around noon while the hostel’s new puppy nipped at my toes.

 In it the day looks bright and she’s sitting on our white wooden porch, smiling up at the camera, holding what appears to be lunch.
 Her feet are bare, her jeans torn, her hair short and neon green.
-I sit with the photo for a few seconds, thinking a thought too big to think, before closing my laptop and heading downstairs.
+I sit with the photo for a few seconds, small beside a thought too big to think, close my laptop and head to bed.

 Essays